DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 Navigate to: Care services Billing Billing transactions**

-1. Select **New billing transaction,** a pop up window will be displayed
+1. Select **New billing transaction,** a pop-up window will be displayed
 2.  **Customer account –** Enter the customer account that is responsible for paying the invoice, this may be the client or a third party.
 3.  **Client account –** Enter the Customer account for the client who received the service or item
 4.  **Billing code –** Enter the Billing code required for the service or item to be billed